marrober/helm-deployments/README.md

 ## Get the ArgoCD credentials and address :

+Use the information below to view the ArgoCD web UI on both the hub and the managed clusters.
 ````bash
 oc get secret/openshift-gitops-cluster  -n openshift-gitops -o jsonpath='{.data.admin\.password}' | base64 -d
 echo ""